ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-angular/auth-service.md

 This will be displayed already by the view due to how the template is currently set up.

 Pressing the logout button will currently take us to the login page, but it does not really perform a logout.
 We can see this by doing a "sign in" again from the login page.
-Note that we were not asked for credentials from Azure.
+Note that we were not asked for credentials from AWS.
 Fixing that is a matter of calling Ionic Auth Connect's `logout()` method before navigating to the login page.
 Note the `await`.
 We only want to navigate after a successful logout.

 ```TypeScript
   async logout() {